rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 ## Managing Services

-Services, as you might imagine, are fairly standardized programs that run on your computer. `firewalld` is set up so that it can just open the way for most common services whenever you need to do that.
+Services, as you might imagine, are fairly standardized programs that run on your computer. `firewalld` is set up so that it can be used to easily provide access to common services running on the host.

 This is the preferred way to open up the ports for these common services, and a whole lot more: